Women’s basketball stakeholders gather before WNBA draft

 Viewership, attendance, the role of coaches, international trends, and player perspective were discussed during the three-hour meeting that included representatives from the WNBA, NCAA, USA Basketball, FIBA, coaches, the players’ association, officials, apparel companies and journalists.

+While there are many positives around the sport right now with the attendance at the NCAA Tournament at its highest level in 15 years and play in the WNBA at a high level, there are concerns.
+The number of girls playing basketball across the nation has dropped nearly 10 percent since 2000-01.

-New York Liberty coach Katie Smith was one of the attendees, speaking about life as a former college and WNBA player and a coach.
+New York Liberty coach Katie Smith was one of the attendees Wednesday, speaking about life as a former college and WNBA player and a coach.
 Even though she had the draft to focus on a few hours later, Smith wanted to be at the summit.

 Follow Doug Feinberg on Twitter at http://www.twitter.com/dougfeinberg